keibee-yod-bst/3813ICT-assignment/README.md

 # Chat System (Text/Video) with MEAN Stack

 This project is a real-time text/video chat system built using the MEAN stack (MongoDB, Express, Angular, Node.js) along with Socket.IO and Peer.js for real-time communication and video chat.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.4.

 ## Features
 - Real-time communication within groups and channels.